AdaCore/spark2014/docs/lrm/source/packages.rst

 Refined Postcondition Aspects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A subprogram declared in the visible part of a package may have a Refined
+A subprogram declared in the specification of a package may have a Refined
 Postcondition aspect applied to its body or body stub.
 The Refined Postcondition
 may be used to restate a postcondition given on the declaration of a subprogram
 in terms of the full view of a private type or the ``constituents`` of a refined